VIRGINIA GENERAL ASSEMBLY

 Annual licensure surveys from the Virginia Department of Health have laid out clear trends for Virginia’s dental workforce needs and the bottleneck of education programs that prevent dental professionals from advancing their ability to provide preventative dental hygiene services.

 There are regional variances, but Virginia has one of the highest concentrations of general dentists in the country, and one of the lowest concentrations of dental hygienists.
-It is not due to a lack of interest, as every dental hygiene education program in the state has an extensive wait list, turning away qualified dental assistant applicants who want to provide preventive dental care to their patients.
+It is not due to a lack of interest, as every dental hygiene education program in the state has an rely on those measures alone, millions of Virginians will unnecessarily go without access to essential preventative dental care in the coming years.
+With that in mind, the VDA’s House of Delegates met in January 2025 and charged the VDA with pursuing options to increase pathways to the dental workforce, including an expedited pathway for internationally educated dentists to practice dental hygiene and allowing a pathway for experienced dental assistants to provide additional services in support of hygienists.
+The VDA has held extensive meetings with other states with existing laws in this vein and surveyed our members this spring to solicit additional feedback on the parameters they would support. extensive waitlist, turning away qualified applicants seeking to provide preventive dental care to their patients.

-HRSA projects Virginia is more than 1,000 hygienists short of where we need to be, and particularly in Greater Richmond and Northern Virginia, has an imbalance of dentists and hygienists that leaves long patient waits for care, too many dentists taking on duties that were previously assigned to other team members, and burnout in the dental team.
+While twenty-one community colleges in Virginia offer nursing programs, only six are currently enrolling dental hygienists following the recent indefinite pause in admissions at Virginia Peninsula Community College.
+Health Resources and Services Administration (HRSA) projects that Virginia is more than 1000 hygienists short of where we need to be.
+The Greater Richmond and Northern Virginia areas, in particular, have an imbalance of dentists and hygienists.
+This leads to long wait times for patient care, too many dentists taking on duties previously assigned to other team members, and burnout in the dental team.

 VDA Activity

-The VDA has been working with partners and public and private schools to address the bottleneck for students.
-In the last few years, VCU and ODU have increased enrollment in their programs, and FORTIS College in Richmond has applied to CODA to establish a 30-month program with the goal of 30 additional annual dental hygiene graduates a year.
+The VDA has been working with public and private schools to address the bottleneck for students.
+In the last few years, VCU and ODU have increased enrollment in their programs, and FORTIS College in Richmond has applied to CODA to establish a thirty-month program with the goal of thirty additional annual dental hygiene graduates a year.

 The VDA and partners have had substantive meetings with three additional community colleges to help fill the gap in the funding barriers that are keeping them from sustaining, in the case of Virginia Peninsula, or in the case of Mountain Empire and Piedmont Virginia Community Colleges, establishing programs.